jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/privacy/index.md

 ### Email marketing

+As stated in previous sections, we may send you marketing and promotional emails
+(such as newsletters)
-We offer electronic newsletters to which you may voluntarily subscribe at any time.
+from which you may unsubscribe at any time.
 We are committed to keeping your email address confidential and will not disclose your email address to any third parties except as allowed in the information use and processing section or for the purposes of utilizing a third party provider to send such